If you’re having trouble trying to conceive, here are some common culprits that may affect conception

 After deciding to have a baby, most couples want to get pregnant quickly.
 They may see building a family as a key part of their future.
-But when it doesn’t happen within just a few months, disappointment can set in.
+But when it doesn’t happen within just a few months of trying to conceive (TTC), disappointment can begin to set in.

-“About 10 percent of couples aren’t able to conceive after trying to get pregnant for a year or more,” said Jennifer Gell, M.D., obstetrician/gynecologist and reproductive endocrinologist at Geisinger.
+“About 10 percent of couples aren’t able to conceive after trying to get pregnant for a year or more,” says Dr. Jennifer Gell, an obstetrician/gynecologist and reproductive endocrinologist with Geisinger Women's Health in Wilkes-Barre.
 “This could be a result of female or male fertility problems.”